acezxn/acezxn/README.md

 - Currently majoring CS in Purdue University
 - Working as an algorithm lead in the Purdue Robomaster Club
 - Participating in the B01lers Capture The Flag team
-- Got certified in cybersecurity (CC) in July 2024 as well as certified as a CEH in July 2022
-- Currently studying for the BTL1 certification
+- Got Certified in BTL1, CC, and CEH
-- Enjoying ethical hacking, playing CTFs, and coding fun projects
+- Enjoying red/blue teaming, and programming

 [Tryhackme](https://tryhackme.com/p/acezxn)